Tips on Maintaining a Healthy Learning Environment

-- Absences from the clerkship.
 In general, students should discuss absences with the clerkship director.
-If a student has received clearance from the clerkship director for an appointment or event, please do not ask for any additional information as this is an excused absence.
+If a student has received clearance from the clerkship director for an appointment or event, please do not ask for any additional information, as this is an excused absence.
 If a student asks you to be excused for a short period of time, for example for a doctor’s appointment, please do not ask the student for details regarding their appointment or ask for any information about a medical or mental health condition.
 The best approach is to ask the student to discuss any absence with the clerkship director.

-- Personal information.
 We encourage you to try to get to know your students.
-We recommend asking open ended questions such as “I like to get to know the students I work with.
-Can you tell me a little about yourself/your career interests?”
-Please don’t ask students specific questions which can be misinterpreted such as:
+We recommend asking open ended questions, such as: "I like to get to know the students I work with.
+Can you tell me a little about yourself/your career interests?"
+Please don’t ask students specific questions that can be misinterpreted, such as:

 - Where were you born?

 - What’s your family’s nationality?